 Joanne explained that she was attending on behalf of Paul Hudson.
 She spoke to the action plan which is being developed for Town Centres.
 This is part of the management for Town Centres.
 They are using the Town Centre Audit as the main driver.
 The Meanwhile Spaces pilot was in Bargoed.
 The former Barclays bank is being brought back into use.
 Research shows that when these spaces are brought back into use, 80% of them go on to be occupied creating a higher footfall and a lower underoccupancy rate.

 Cllr Pritchard asked if benchmarking had been undertaken and if it was based on need or vacancy levels.
 Jo replied that they have identified the empty properties and those which were largest and empty for the longest time.
-There was negotiation with property owners where they try to get the building for free as this relieves the owner of business rates, and then the Council use it for 12 months free of rent, give it a health and safety check and make it usable so it is more likely to be rented out after the 12 months as others have seen it be used.
+There was negotiation with property owners where they try to get the building for free as this relieves the owner of business rates, and then the Council uses it for 12 months free of rent, gives it a health and safety check and makes it usable so it is more likely to be rented out after the 12 months as others have seen it being used.

 Gareth asked for a list of the vacant buildings to share with the station master regarding fire risk.